josueggh/twoccer/README.md

 Twoocer
 =======

-Twoccer is an experiment to recollect text from Tweeter related with the WorldCup 2014.
+Twoccer is an experiment to recollect text from Twitter related with the WorldCup 2014.

 I made this project to learn more about :
 * Sentiment Analysis